chadcumm/cst-future-orders/README.md

-# Clinical Office:MPage Edition Internet Explorer Template
+# Clinical Office:MPage Edition Internet Explorer Template - GH Pages Edition

 This template has been designed to get you up and running with a new Clinical Office MPage with as little effort as possible.